Add location data and mapping visuals to business applications and solutions

 Display objects, points of interest, and business listings on static map images or interactive vector map tiles embedded in your web or mobile applications.
-Choose from various map styles and map data types, such as digital elevation contours, to develop rich data visualisations.
+Choose from various map styles and map data types, such as digital elevation contours, to develop rich data visualizations.

 Get real-time traffic flow and incident detail to determine how current traffic conditions may affect your logistics operations.

-Create applications that provide details about nearby points of interest such as restaurants and petrol stations.
+Create applications that provide details about nearby points of interest such as restaurants and gas stations.
 Geocode a street address to get the corresponding latitude and longitude, or reverse geocode a given coordinate to get the associated location information.

 Get high-resolution satellite and aerial imagery that's available worldwide and continually updated.

 Get current and historical weather conditions, forecasted weather, weather along a route, air-quality data, and radar and infrared weather map tiles to enable weather-based decisions and visualizations in your apps.

 Look up elevation data for any location on Earth.
 Create valuable data products and apps that use globally consistent digital terrain model datasets.